lylepmills/buoys/README.md

 **volume/pan/cutoff/Q/rate zenith/nadir points** - adjust what is considered the high and low point of the tide as it pertains to modulation of the given parameter.
 For instance if pan nadir point is set to 6, pan zenith point is set to 10, and the nadir pan is set to 100L, and the zenith pan is set to 100R, then for any tide depth at or below 6, the pan setting will be at 100L, whereas at any tide depth at or above 10, the pan setting will be 100R.
 In between the parameter value will be linearly interpolated as usual, e.g. at a tide depth of 8 the pan setting will be centered.

+## Meta mode
+**Press all four keys on the corners of the grid** to get to meta mode.
+Each meta mode option is described below.

+**choose sample folder** - this is how you load samples to be used by buoys.
+Navigate the file structure with E2 and K3 (K2 to back out).
+Once you've found the folder you'd like to load from, choose any sample in that folder and all samples from that folder will be loaded.

+**clear inactive buoys** - when buoys are toggled inactive (i.e. not showing on the main screen) with a short grid press, we still save all their parameters so that they can be toggled back on without having to re-input all those parameters.
+However sometimes it may be useful to start from a clean slate, so this option will clear all buoys that aren't currently active.

+**save preset** - save the current state of the app to one of 127 slots (the 128th slot is for autosave).
+Select the slot by pressing the corresponding grid key.
+The preset name for the active selection will appear onscreen and the corresponding grid key will blink.
+While selecting a slot all grid keys where there is already save data will be at max brightness, whereas the rest of the grid keys will show the activity of the tides in the background at a dimmed brightness.
+When you select a slot that already has save data, you'll see a preview of the buoys and pilings in the screen's background, so you can see what you'll be overwriting if you confirm.

+**load preset** - load up the app from one of up to 128 previous saves (including the autosave).
+The bottom-right grid key corresponds to the autosave slot (for more on how the autosave works see the Tips and Tricks section below).
+Select the slot by pressing the corresponding grid key.
+The preset name for the active selection will appear onscreen and the corresponding grid key will blink.
+While selecting a slot all grid keys where there is already save data will be at max brightness, whereas the rest of the grid keys will show the ongoing activity of the tides in the background at a dimmed brightness.
+When you select a slot that already has save data, you'll see a preview of the buoys and pilings in the screen's background, so you can see what you'll be loading if you confirm.

 ## Crow and Midi
 buoys integrates with both crow and midi inputs and outputs.
 For crow, buoys has several input types (see more details in the App Parameters section), for midi currently only clocks and transport messages (i.e. start/stop) are supported.

 buoys has its own hand-rolled approach to clocking (for both crow and midi) which emphasizes getting the tide advancement to happen strictly on the beat.
 This works best when the external clock is constant; buoys is not especially good at handling clock rates that are changing over time, so if clock rate changes expect some short-term jumpiness in the appearance of the tide advancement.

 In terms of outputs, buoys currently supports three output types for crow and only one for midi.
 For crow, you can output either a variable voltage, a trigger, or a gate.
 The voltage corresponds to tide depth similar to modulation of the sound parameters, and can be unipolar or bipolar depending on the settings for the zenith/nadir voltages.
 The trigger/gate go high or low based on crossing a certain threshold for tide depth.
 For midi, the only output type (currently) is midi CC messages.

+## Tips and Tricks
+The app autosaves what you've been working on once a minute.
+This autosave data lives in the bottom right slot of the grid when loading presets.
+When you load up the app for the first time or load a new preset, it won't autosave for at least a minute at first, to give you time to load the previous autosave if you want.

+It is possible to edit multiple buoys at once.
+When you hold down multiple grid keys to reach the buoy editing view, whichever grid key was pressed first will be the one whose params are shown, but when a parameter is changed it will be changed for all the buoys whose keys are currently held.

+It is possible to copy existing buoys to slots where no buoy currently exists (i.e. no buoy has ever been placed there, or they've been cleared out with the "clear inactive buoys" option in meta mode).
+First hold down the grid key of the buoy you'd like to copy.
+Then, while still holding down the key for the "prototype" buoy, press additional grid keys to place copies of the original buoy there.

 ## Notes / Errata
 buoys is not intended to be a perfect physical simulation of tides moving in water, or even a very good one.
 It's just good enough to get a nice-enough looking approximation, and many corners have been cut.
 Even so, it's not impossible to overtax the norns processor by pushing it to extremes.
 Several safeguards have been put in place to make it harder to shoot yourself in the foot, but these aren't guaranteed to work 100% of the time so just bear that in mind.
 Generally speaking the more big tides are on the grid at any given time, the harder the physical simulation is having to work.
 By the same token the app may try to prevent you from doing things that it knows are going to overtax it, for instance setting too fast of a tide advance time with high clock multipliers (you'll get a warning and the clock multiplier will automatically downshift).
 You have been warned.